 Look at their work — their clients' websites.
 Do they look professional?
 Are they logical, easy to use, and provide what's needed to help customers achieve their (and the clients') goals?
 That means that a bit (actually, a lot) of business development has gone into them.
 Do they rank reasonably well in search engines?

 Professional websites require an understanding of actual design — and what presentations and approaches might be pertinent to your industry.
 Images must be pertinent and professional; ad copy should appeal to your customers.
 This is a matter of marketing know-how.
 Even if you write the text, it's best if your chosen web designer understands and is able to implement these functions.
-The pages also have to download fast, and work in a variety of browsers (at a minimum, various editions of Internet Explorer and Netscape for PC and Mac).
+The pages also have to download fast, and work in a variety of browsers (at a minimum, various editions of Internet Explorer, Chrome, Firefox, etc. for PC and Mac).
 So far, so good.

 The search engine issue.
 The website should be built to place well in search engines — because it's no help to have a website that places #2,003 for your chosen search terms.
 Since search engines are a major source of website visitors, are the designer's websites built to gain good search engine rankings?
 Actually, this is difficult for most people to tell — but you can ask the web designer.
 He'll either know and be able to show you some examples, or he won't.
 This becomes more and more important as search engines begin charging for listings, but whether your pages rank well is up to you.